 Goodale Park is the town's first and most historic park.
-In 1911, former Selectman Aaron Goodale IV left three and a half (3.5) acres of his land at the corner of Goodale and Crescent Streets to the Town, creating Goodale Park.27 That same year the "summer house" or "shelter house" off Goodale Street was added to the Park28.
+In 1911, former Selectman Aaron Goodale IV left three and a half (3.5) acres of his land at the corner of Goodale and Crescent Streets to the Town, creating Goodale Park.
+That same year the "summer house" or "shelter house" off Goodale Street was added to the Park.
 Back then, the former Goodale Street School was located across Crescent Street from the Park, but today's Major Edwards Elementary School and the West Boylston Middle/High School did not exist, leaving much of the area abutting Goodale Park natural and undeveloped.
 Active recreational components of the Park before 1935 included one baseball field and two tennis courts, which were sometimes even used for volleyball and basketball.
-29

 In 1931, Goodale Park was expanded after the Park's uphill neighbor, Major Victor Edwards, donated five and a half (5.5) acres of his abutting land to the Park, extending the Park to the current High School location.
-Probably attracted by the high elevation at the top of Goodale Park, which gave spectacular

-27 Hamilton, Helen Maxwell, "the History of West Boylston," 2000, p.
-177 views of the Wachusett Reservoir, Major Edwards built his beautiful home, "Eastover," overlooking the Park at 18 Malden Street in 1911.
+Probably attracted by the high elevation at the top of Goodale Park, which gave spectacular views of the Wachusett Reservoir, Major Edwards built his beautiful home, "Eastover," overlooking the Park at 18 Malden Street in 1911.
 A co-founder of Morgan Construction Company and holder of over 100 patents, Edwards gave much to the Town, including serving on its Park Commission.
 In 1931, Major Edwards also donated three and a half (3.5) acres of land on Crescent Street (across from Goodale Park), enabling construction of the Major Victor Edwards High School, which opened in 1936.
-30 This building remains part of the Major Edwards Elementary School even after it was expanded in the 1960s.
+This building remains part of the Major Edwards Elementary School even after it was expanded in the 1960s.